Cardinal Capital to buy Mowlam Healthcare for over €50m

 Mowlam Healthcare, the State’s largest nursing home operator, is set to be taken control of by Dublin-based investment firm Cardinal Capital Group’s new private equity fund in a deal that values that business at more than €50 million, according to sources.

-The transaction will see the care homes group’s controlling shareholders, Limerick businessmen Joe Hanrahan and Pat Shanahan, sell most of their stake, they said.
+The transaction will see the care home group’s controlling shareholders, led by Limerick businessman Pat Shanahan, sell most of their stake, they said.

-Mr Shanahan, who is the executive chairman, and Mr Hanrahan, who is in charge of business development, will remain on board after the deal is completed, subject to approval from the competition authority.
+Mr Shanahan, who is the executive chairman, will remain on board after the deal is completed, subject to approval from the competition authority.

 Investment